bzub/config-functions/vault/README.md

 ## Getting Started

-In the following example we create Resource configs for a basic, no-frills Vault server.
+In the following example we create Resource configs for a basic, no-frills Consul server.
 For production deployments, check out the [production demo](./productionExample.md).

 Set up a workspace and define a function configuration.